ECHO COMMUNITY HEALTH CARE, INC.

 Right to Request Confidential Communications.
-You have the right to request that we communicate with you or your responsible party about your health care in an alternative way or at a certain location.
+You have the right to request that we communicate with you or your responsible party about your care in an alternative way or at a certain location.
 To request confidential communications, you must make your request in writing to the ECHO Privacy Officer.
 We will not ask you the reason for your request.
 We will accommodate all reasonable requests.
 Your request must specify how or where you wish to be contacted.

 Right to Inspect and Copy, Right to Access.
 You have the right to inspect and obtain a paper or electronic copy of your medical information that we use to make decisions about your care, when you submit a written request.
 If you request a copy of the information, we may charge a fee for the costs of copying, mailing or other supplies associated with your request.